 - Employees are viewing/downloading content

 The KPIs mentioned above are based off thousands of hours of research, discussion, and work by our internal professional services team.
-They may not apply specifically to your organization, but they should give you enough inspiration and ideas to hit the ground running.
+They may not apply specifically to your organization, but they should give you enough inspiration and ideas to hit the ground running, and hopefully help you measure intranet success.

 This is just one step of seven in building an effective intranet business case.
 The full guide is available for free!
 Download your copy now to ensure the best possible outcome for your intranet project.